Inspiring Remembrance Activities for schools

 Remembrance assembly 2025

 On Tuesday 11 November 2025, in partnership with the Royal British Legion, we invite you to join us for a free online assembly for ages 9 to 14 (years 5, 6, 7, 8 and 9).
-This event will bring together art, music, poetry, veteran interviews and more to create a unique and reflective experience helping students understand why we continue to remember.
+This event will bring together art, music, poetry, veteran interviews and more to create a unique experience helping students understand who, how and why we continue to remember.

-The event will include the national two-minute silence.
+The event will include the Two-Minute Silence to mark the Armistice

 Book club Remembrance resources